cbrown5/cbrown5.github.io/_posts/2020-06-15-PhD-projects-available.md

 ---
-title: PhD projects available
+title: PhD projects on marine conservation and ecosystem modelling available
 layout: default
 category: research
 published: TRUE
 ---

-# PhD projects available
+# PhD projects on marine conservation and ecosystem modelling available

+Current June 2020 until January 2021

 Our lab uses quantitative tools, including statistics, AI and numerical models, to help conservation managers address a range of issue facing marine ecosystems.
 Below are two current projects where we are recruiting students.